TUM-DAML/seml/examples/README.md

 ```

 That is, the script checks whether experiments with the same configuration are already in the database collection.
-In this case, they are not added to the queue to avoid redundant computations.
+In this case, they are not added to the database to avoid redundant computations.
 In order to force add duplicates to the database, use the `--force-duplicates` argument.

 All experiments are now already in the database collection you specified and in the STAGED state.